-- The Supper Meeting includes a discussion of a brand new farmer, and is a great networking opportunity prior to the school.
+- The Supper Meeting includes a discussion of “how Ag Lenders can help young farmers get started”, and is a great networking opportunity prior to the school.

-- NEW THIS YEAR— Financial Ratios of Leasing vs. Purchasing and the effects upon ratios.
+- Financial Ratios of Leasing vs. Purchasing and the effects upon ratios.

 AGRICULTURAL LENDING SCHOOL SCHEDULE